nih-fmrif/HCP_Smith_et_al/README.md

 1. git clone this repo and cd into the resulting directory
 2. Download the HCP500 data release [here](https://db.humanconnectome.org/app/action/ChooseDownloadResources?project=HCP_Resources&resource=GroupAvg&filePath=HCP500_Parcellation_Timeseries_Netmats.zip)
-3. Retrieve the restricted file from HCP500 and HCP1200 releases, and the unrestricted (behavioral file) from HCP500 release
+3. Retrieve the restricted file from HCP1200 release (LINK)
+4. You'll also need the restricted and the unrestricted (behavioral file) from the HCP500 release which is no longer distributed and we're not allowed to distribute it.
+Hopefully you have a copy somewhere.
 4. Put all of these files in the repo directory

   Your folder structure should look like this